firesim/firesim/docs/FireSim-Basics.rst

 Generally speaking, you only need to follow step 4 if you're modifying Chisel RTL or changing non-runtime configurable hardware parameters.
-If someone has given you a prebuilt AFI/AGFI.

 Now, hit next to proceed with setup.